General Admission Requirements

 C. Transient Students

-institution and seeks credit for transfer to that parent institution may be admitted to Bishop State as a transient student.
-The student must submit an application for admission, primary form of documentation, Certification of Eligibility for In-State Residency form, and a “letter of transiency” from the institution which certifies that the credit earned at the College will be accepted as a part of the student’s academic program.
+Students who attend an institution other than Bishop State Community College, who seek credit for transfer to their home institution, may be admitted as a transient student.
+The student must submit an application for admission, primary form of documentation, and a “letter of transiency” from the institution which certifies that the credit earned at the College will be accepted as a part of the student’s academic program.
 The transient letter must be received prior to the student registering for courses.
 Students may only register for courses listed on the letter of transiency.
 A student is not required to file transcripts of previously earned credits from other postsecondary institutions.
 Transient students are eligible to receive federal financial aid benefits.

 D. Returning Bishop State Student (Readmission)

 A student who has previously attended Bishop State as a credit student (after high school/GED) and is returning to the College after a break in continuous enrollment is considered a returning (readmit) student.
 Students who have attended the College within the past year do not need to reapply.
 Students who only attended the College as a dual enrollment student should apply as a first-time freshman if he or she plans to attend the College after high school graduation.

 - One primary form of Identification (unexpired government issued photo ID)

 - Official high school / GED transcript documenting graduation if not already submitted

 - Official college transcripts from all previously attended institutions after last attending Bishop State*